 An overlooked part of the SMP procedure is aftercare.
 This is when the treatment is complete and left in your hands, but is just as important as the initial stages.
 Once complete, ensure that you hydrate your scalp and also stay out of the sun for long periods as this can increase the rate at which your treatment fades.
 We recommend always applying sun cream to ensure the best results.

 So, can scalp micropigmentation looks fake?
 Of course, it can, but it can easily be avoided by going to professional clinics.
 A professional will blend in the treatment effortlessly with natural hair to ensure a natural look.

-By doing research and staying away from significantly cheaper options you can rest assured that your treatment will be exactly what you are looking for.
+It's time to ditch the hat, by doing research and staying away from significantly cheaper options you can rest assured that your treatment will be exactly what you are looking for - a dashing new look.